 Is Return of Premium Life Insurance Worth It?

 The short answer: Possibly.
 The benefit of this type of life insurance is that there’s no risk of losing money because if you outlive your coverage, the base premium you paid comes right back to you.
 Another reason Return of Premium life insurance might be worth it is because it acts almost like a forced savings account.
 It’s money that’s already yours, yes, but it’s being stashed away for a future when you’re nearer to retirement.

 Find the Right Fit

-Life insurance is all about providing you and your family with financial protection for the future.
-Your local Farm Bureau agent will get to know you and your unique needs.
+Life insurance isn’t one-size-fits-all.
+It’s about providing you and your family with the right financial protection.
+Work with your local Farm Bureau agent to discuss your individual needs and goals, and review the different options.
 Get started today!

 ¹The amount of the lump-sum payment (endowment benefit) is equal to the number of years in the initial level premium period times the base policy premium (excluding any substandard premium, modal expense factors and premiums for riders).